MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 Materialize exposes a system catalog that contains metadata about the running Materialize instance.

-{{< warning >}}
-The system tables are not part of Materialize's stable interface.
-Backwards-incompatible changes to these tables may be made at any time.
-{{< /warning >}}

-## Details
+## Overview

-The system catalog consists of two schemas that are implicitly available in all databases:
+The system catalog consists of three schemas that are implicitly available in all databases:

   * [`mz_catalog`](#mz_catalog), which exposes metadata in Materialize's